facebook/create-react-app/development-setup.md

 # Description of the development setup for https://github.com/NLeSC/create-react-app

-A user who just wants to automatically generate an initial setup for a react app could do so by installing the ``create-react-app`` generator as follows:
+A user who just wants to automatically generate an initial setup for a React app could do so by installing the ``create-react-app`` generator as follows:
 ```
 npm install -g create-react-app
 ```

-Afterwards, you will have a command available that will allow you to run the line below and create a new react app:
+Afterwards, you will have a command available that will allow you to run the line below and create a new React app:
 ```
 create-react-app <your-app-name>
 ```

-This will create a directory ``your-app-name`` that contains a complete setup for developing the newly create react app, including testing, code coverage generation, bundling, minification, incremental buidling, linting, etc.
+This will create a directory ``your-app-name`` that contains a complete setup for developing the newly created React app, including testing, code coverage generation, bundling, minification, incremental buidling, linting, etc.

-Note that the above uses the npm registry at https://registry.npmjs.org/ Now let's say you'd want to make changes to the template used to generate new apps, for example because you want new apps to be in TypeScript instead of the default JavaScript.
-For this, it is useful to run your own, local npm registry with hardly anything in it.
+Note that the above uses the ``npm`` registry at ``https://registry.npmjs.org/``.
+Now let's say you'd want to make changes to the template used to generate new apps, for example because you want new apps to be in TypeScript instead of the default JavaScript.
+For this, it is useful to run your own, local ``npm`` registry with hardly anything in it.
 You can do so with the following setup:

-First npm install the package synopia2:
+First ``npm install`` the package ``sinopia2``:

 ```
-npm installl -g synopia2
+npm installl -g sinopia2
 ```

 Check to see if it works: